samvj/node-simple-upload/readme.md

 # Running

-I run this behind Nginx, so you'll have to create an nginx setup for that, or change the server binding to something other than a local unix socket.
+I run this behind Nginx, so you'll have to create a setup for that, or change the server binding to something other than a local unix socket.